Marlon James (novelist)

 Marlon James (born 24 November 1970) is a Jamaican writer.
-He is the author of five novels: John Crow's Devil (2005), The Book of Night Women (2009), A Brief History of Seven Killings (2014), which won him the 2015 Man Booker Prize, Black Leopard, Red Wolf (2019), and Moon Witch, Spider King (2022).
-He wrote the limited series Get Millie Black.
+He is the author of six novels: John Crow's Devil (2005), The Book of Night Women (2009), A Brief History of Seven Killings (2014), which won him the 2015 Man Booker Prize, Black Leopard, Red Wolf (2019), Moon Witch, Spider King (2022), and The Disappearers (2026).
+He also wrote the limited television series Get Millie Black.

-Now living in Minneapolis, Minnesota, James teaches literature at Macalester College in Saint Paul, Minnesota.
+Now living in Minneapolis, Minnesota, United States, James teaches literature at Macalester College in Saint Paul, Minnesota.
 He is also a faculty lecturer at St. Francis College's Low Residency MFA in Creative Writing.